The Student's Journey

 Get Paid Work Experience

 Expand your professional network with the Certificate in Effective Business Practices & Leadership Skills.
-Participate in a 4-month (non-credit) paid work placement, while completing your degree and certificate requirements.
+Participate in a 4-month (non-credit) paid work internship, while completing your degree and certificate requirements.

 Step outside of the classroom and into the boardroom.
 Build a robust professional network.
 Connect with industry professionals while completing your education.